zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/4c70fe15-53aa-4f8f-92ca-6e3cfad69ce4)

-I learned ALOT from this.
+I learned a lot from this.
 I am new to DFIR, so I wanted to try the retired Sherlock to learn how to do forensic analysis.
-Following the Offical Write up was easy.
+Following the official write-up was easy.
 The only hiccup I had was using the same tools the writer used.
-You will have to update the syntax for the MySQL part of write up.
+You will have to update the syntax for the MySQL part of the write-up.
 I also personally chose not to write a script for the EZ tools section.
 Overall it was a great experience!
-10/10 would do again!
+10/10 would do it again!